The Fair Housing Act

 The Fair Housing Act (FHA) is a federal law that prevents discrimination against tenants in their homes.

 Under the FHA, a disability is defined as a physical or mental impairment which significantly limits a person’s major life activities.
-Even if a lease says "no pets" or restricts pets, landlords are required to make what is called a “reasonable accommodation” to allow pets who serve as assistance animals, which includes animals who provide emotional support.
+Even if a lease says "no pets" or restricts pets, landlords are required to make what is called a “reasonable accommodation” to allow pets who serve as assistance animals, which includes emotional support animals.

-Assistance animals are in a different legal classification than pets who are not assistance animals, which is why pet restrictions and fees are waived for them.
+Assistance animals are in a different legal classification, which is why pet restrictions and fees are waived for them.
 They are animals that work, assist and/or perform tasks and services for the benefit of a person with a disability or provide emotional support that improves the symptoms of a disability.

-There is no official certification or training for assistance animals, and they can assist in a wide variety of ways.
-Breed and weight restrictions do not apply to assistance or service animals.
+There is no official certification or training for assistance animals and they can assist in a wide variety of ways.
+Breed and weight restrictions do not apply to assistance, service or emotional support animals.

 Service animals are categorized as animals trained to do a specific task for their owner.
 The most common example is a guide dog.
 Service animals are allowed in public accommodations because of the owner’s need for the animal at all times.